 SUDC UK is an active member of the UK Child Death Registry Steering Group.
 A group of professional experts on child death and related charities that hope to form a groundbreaking national registry, connected with the NCMD, to improve and increase research into unexpected sudden death.
 We hope this project will also positively affect medical education, international scientific collaboration and key elements of the child death process, such as tissue retention.
 For more information, please see the related publication.

 In September 2020 SUDC UK collaborated with the Lullaby Trust to research family experience of the Coroner’s service via a survey, and submit evidence to the UK Parliament Justice Select Committee’s Inquiry into the Coroner Service.
-The inquiry aims to “seek to identify the extent of continuing problems with the Coroner Service and to recommend what can be done to improve the situation” (Chair of the Justice Committee).
+The inquiry aimed to “seek to identify the extent of continuing problems with the Coroner Service and to recommend what can be done to improve the situation” (Chair of the Justice Committee).
 The submission was made possible by registered families generously submitting feedback on their experience.
 It was supported by SANDS and Child Bereavement UK.
 SUDC UK is also a member of the All-Party Parlimentary Group on Bereavement and supports their efforts to understand and improve bereavement services accross the UK.

 SUDC UK supported the 100,000 Genome project by connecting with scientists, linking professionals from the UK registry team with Genomics England and informing families about the rare disease pilot protocol.
 For information, please see the Genomics England Website.